 Bylaws

-ARTICLE III
+ARTICLE I

 Meetings

 Section 1.
+Regular Meetings.
 The regular meetings of the Assembly shall be held at least once per semester, and not more often than once per month.
-Regular meeting dates shall be published in advance in an appropriate university publication.
+Regular meeting dates shall be announced at least ten days in advance.

 Section 2.
-Items may be placed on agendas for regular meetings by the President, by the Executive Committee, by any committee of the Assembly, or by any two members of the Assembly.
+Agenda.
+Items may be placed on agendas for regular meetings by the President of the Assembly, by the Executive Committee, by any committee of the Assembly, or by any two members of the Assembly.
 Items to be placed on the agenda shall be submitted to the Secretary at least ten days prior to the next regular meeting.

 Section 3.
+Special Meetings.
 Special meetings of the Assembly may be called by the President of the Assembly or by the Executive Committee and may be called upon the written request of ten members of the Assembly.
 The purpose of the meeting shall be stated in the call.
 Except in cases of emergency, at least ten days’ notice shall be given.

 Section 4.
+Quorum.
 A majority of all voting members of the Assembly shall constitute a quorum.
+A majority of all voting members of a committee shall constitute a quorum on that committee.

 Section 5.
 Meetings of the Assembly are open to attendance by all members of the university community.
 However, the Assembly may move into executive session by a majority vote of the Assembly members present.